pkt-cash/ns-projects/projects/template.md

 ### Milestone 0 (Kickoff)

 > **Instructions:** Document anything which you did on the project before the project began, any prototypes,
 > mockups, planning or useful work which was done.
-This should corrispond to the **Pre-project effort**
+This should correspond to the **Pre-project effort**
 > defined at the beginning of the document.
 >
 > Then explain how much PKT must be provided at the beginning of the project. **NOTE:** Projects which ask for larger advances with less pre-project work will be regarded as more risky, for details see the [acceptance_process](https://github.com/pkt-cash/ns-projects/blob/master/acceptance_process.md).